Sparse Bayesian Learning Approach for Discrete Signal Reconstruction: Introduction

 To reconstruct discrete signals with an arbitrarily finite alphabet, a new algorithm named sum-of-absolute-values (SOAV) optimization has been proposed in \cite{nagahara2015discrete}.
 The SOAV scheme belongs to the class of convex relaxation, which relaxes the $l_0$-norm optimization problem with the use of $l_1$-norm.
 Efficient algorithms based on proximal splitting \cite{combettes2011proximal} and approximate message passing (AMP) \cite{donoho2009message} have been proposed for the SOAV optimization in \cite{sasahara2017multiuser,hayakawa2018discreteness}.
-Nevertheless, there are at least three limitations of the SOAV-based methods\footnote{Please refer to Section II-C for details.}: (i) it is designed for real-valued problems only; (ii) suboptimal parameter selection and $l_1$-norm convex relaxation might bring a performance loss; and (iii) the sparsity exploited in the $l_1$-norm minimization problem could be invalid for the finite alphabet with a large size.
+The asymptotic performance of discrete-valued vector reconstruction was analyzed from linear measurement \cite{hayakawa2020asymptotic}.
+Nevertheless, there are at least three limitations of the SOAV-based methods: (i) it is designed for real-valued problems only; (ii) suboptimal parameter selection and $l_1$-norm convex relaxation might bring a performance loss; and (iii) the sparsity exploited in the $l_1$-norm minimization problem could be invalid for the finite alphabet with a large size.
 To overcome these shortcomings, in this paper, we devise an SBL-based framework for general discrete signal reconstruction, as well as a fast GAMP-based method if the measurement matrix is i.i.d.
 Gaussian per component.
-The following summarizes contributions: \begin{itemize} \item {\bf Discretization Enforcing Prior}
+Our contributions are summarized as follows: \begin{itemize} \item {\bf Discretization Enforcing Prior}

-We introduce a novel discretization enforcing prior, which can exploit the knowledge of the discrete nature of the SOI.
+We introduce a novel discretization enforcing prior, which can exploit the knowledge of the discrete nature of the signal-of-interest (SOI).
 Compared with the ideal discretization prior, our discretization enforcing prior might bring a performance loss.
 However, since the ideal prior is composed of several Dirac delta functions, it is usually intractable to perform the Bayesian inference with the ideal prior.
 To overcome this challenge, we alternatively adopt a Gaussian distribution to approximate the Dirac delta function with a adjustable precision and assign a Gamma hyperprior for this precision.
 Such treatment is a commonly used trick for the SBL-based methods, which can provide a tractable Bayesian inference.
 To the best of our knowledge, this discretization enforcing prior has not been discussed for discrete signal reconstruction in the literature.

 \item {\bf SBL-based Framework for Discrete Signal Reconstruction}